Methylmalonic Acidemia

 Diagnostic Criteria

-Diagnosis of methylmalonic acidemia is confirmed by detecting elevated levels of methylmalonic acid in plasma and urine using mass spectrometry.
-Additional laboratory findings include metabolic acidosis with an increased anion gap, ketosis, and hyperammonemia.
-Enzymatic assays demonstrating deficient methylmalonyl-CoA mutase activity or genetic testing identifying pathogenic mutations in the MUT gene or related cobalamin metabolism genes support the diagnosis.
+Diagnosis of methylmalonic acidemia is established by detecting elevated levels of methylmalonic acid in the blood and urine using gas chromatography-mass spectrometry (GC-MS).
+Confirmatory diagnosis involves enzymatic assays showing deficient methylmalonyl-CoA mutase activity in cultured fibroblasts or genetic testing identifying pathogenic mutations in MUT or related genes.
+Additional findings include metabolic acidosis with an increased anion gap, hyperammonemia, and secondary elevations of propionylcarnitine on acylcarnitine profile.
 Newborn screening programs often detect elevated propionylcarnitine, prompting further confirmatory testing.

 Pathophysiology